Table Of Contents

 How to Pay Council Tax?

 Council Tax is billed annually.
 It is based on the financial year, which runs from 1 April to 31 March.
 Your local council usually sends the bill in March each year, covering the full 12 months ahead.
-Even if your household is fully exempt, you’ll still receive a Council Tax bill, and it will show that you don’t owe a tax.
+Even if your household is fully exempt, you’ll still receive a Council Tax bill, and it will show that you don’t owe any tax.

 Payment Methods